top of page

 Kacang Pool Haji specialises in kacang pool — a stew made using broad beans.
 There are only two items on its menu: kacang pool with daging (broad bean stew with beef) and roti bakar (grilled toasts).

-The Kacang Pool is a sweet-savoury thick gravy-like stew that is made using broad beans (main ingredient), minced beef and other ingredients.
+The Kacang Pool is a sweet-savoury thick gravy-like stew that is made using broad beans (as main ingredient), minced beef and other ingredients.
 The stew is topped with a sunny-side-up egg, green chilli, onion and a lime for some citrusy touch.
-An ultra-thick grilled roti (bread) is optional and is eaten by using it to scoop up the stew — local Malays will eat with their hands and I followed.
+An ultra-thick grilled roti (bread) is optional and is eaten by using it to scoop up the stew — local Malays will eat with their hands and me too.
 This is a nice and light dish to try.

 There are a lot more Johor delights to try at Selera Johor and I will definitely be back for more.